mozaik-association/mozaik/docs/mandats-module.md

 ![screenshot 16](img/screen16.png)

-This whole part is an option offered by Mozaikl to better track the election of proxies.
-However, it is possible to directly create a mandate without going through these steps
+This whole part is an option offered by Mozaik to better track the election of proxies.
+However, it is possible to directly create a mandate without going through these steps.

 ## Statuts of the canddiates